Lee Mossop

 He previously played for the Wigan Warriors over two separate spells in the Super League, and on loan from Wigan at the Barrow Raiders and Workington Town in the Championship, and the Huddersfield Giants in the Super League.
 Mossop has also played for the Parramatta Eels in the NRL.

 Background

 Mossop was born in Whitehaven, Cumbria, England.

-Lee attended St John Rigby College in Orrell from 2005–2007 and gained A-levels in subjects such as Physical Education and Business Studies.
+Lee attended St John Rigby College in Orrell from 2005 to 2007 and gained A-levels in subjects such as Physical Education and Business Studies.

 In his youth he played for amateur side Hensingham ARLFC.

 Playing career

 2000s

 Mossop made his début in the Challenge Cup victory against Pia Donkeys on 20 April 2008. where he impressed scoring a try.
 He was involved in four games off the bench in total in 2008.
 He was given a three-year deal with Wigan in 2008.

 In April 2009, Mossop was loaned to Barrow following an appearance for Wigan during their 2009 Challenge Cup fixture against Barrow.
 He impressed at Barrow making four appearances scoring a try.

 In May 2009 it was announced that Lee would join Huddersfield on a month loan, and it was subsequently announced that Lee would be staying at Huddersfield on a season long loan with Wigan having the option to recall Lee at any time if needed.

 In July 2009 it was announced that Lee would rejoin Wigan from his loan spell at Huddersfield due to injuries to captain Sean O'Loughlin and Harrison Hansen He went on to make 11 appearances that season, scoring 1 try.